CARVE-ROBMOSYS/YARP-BT-modules/README.md

 in your module you should implement two functions: `int Tick()` and `void Halt()`

-In the function bool Tick() you must write the code to be executed when the module needs to be run.
+In the function `int Tick()` you must write the code to be executed when the module needs to be run.
 The function it must return BT_SUCCESS if the execution of the action has succeeded and BT_FAILURE if it has failed.
-To allow preemption of your action, it is preferable to check whenever possible if the action has been halted checking the function is_halted().
+To allow preemption of your action, it is preferable to check whenever possible if the action has been halted checking the function `is_halt_requested()`.

 For example:

     int Tick()
     {
-        if (!is_halted())
+        if (!is_halt_requested())
         {
             std::cout << "Doing Something" << std::endl;
         }